Key responsibilities for fundraisers

 - are a for-profit professional fundraiser, or

-- are fundraising in an organised, continuous and repetitive way
+- are fundraising in an organised, continuous and repetitive way.

 For a full list of these obligations visit the Australian Consumer Law website.

-If you have any enquiries about charitable fundraising responsibilities you can email Fair Trading or call 13 32 20.
+If you have any enquiries you can email Fair Trading or call 13 32 20.